 The Steps Involved

 When considering a new enterprise, researching of all aspects of the proposed enterprise is critical.
-This includes legal issues relating to starting the type of business on your farm (zoning regulations), obtaining the necessary funding for your business, realizing the time requirements of the practice, and researching available markets for the product you will produce.
+This includes legal issues relating to starting the type of business on your farm (e.g., zoning regulations), obtaining the necessary funding for your business, understanding the labor and time management requirements of the practice, and researching available markets for the product you will produce.
 Good sources of information include your local public library, the Internet, and people currently involved in the type of business you are considering.
 The research should include the history of the practice, the present conditions, and the future prospects.

 Develop a Business Plan

 The second step to take before undertaking any new business or diversifying an existing business is to develop a business plan.
 A business plan can be thought of as a roadmap of the future of your business and requires you to think through the process of where you expect your business to go in the future.
 This thinking process should include who your customers are and in what kind of marketplace you will operate.
 A business plan requires you to estimate costs and potential profits, consider the cash flow of your business, and determine how your business will adapt to a changing business climate.
-Many lenders now require a written business plan before considering new funding.
+Many lenders require a written business plan before considering new funding.
 The business plan will also help determine the viability of the practice prior to adoption or initial cash outlays.
+The following sections describe the principal components of a well-constructed business plan.

 Assemble Your Business Management Team

-You should also consider involving an insurance broker because they represent a variety of companies.
+You should also consider involving an insurance provider.
+There are two types of insurance sales people, brokers and agents.
+An insurance broker may represent a variety of companies.
 The broker can consider which policies provide the best coverage for the money.
-One broker may not handle coverage for all operations.
-For example, because some brokers do not offer crop insurance policies, a separate sales person may be required if that type of coverage is required.
+One broker may not handle coverage for all types of farming operations.
+For example, because some brokers do not offer crop insurance policies, a separate sales person may be required if that type of coverage is desired.
+An insurance agent who represents only one company may also be able to fulfill your needs.
+An insurance agent may be able to offer “bundled coverage” discounts that may be price competitive.
+You should interview both types to obtain the best coverage for the best cost.
+Another consideration should be the insurance provider’s relationship with the claims department of the companies that they represent.
+This relationship will prove valuable if a claim is filed.
 Your business management team should consider a complete risk management strategy.
-More information on insurance can be found in Agricultural Business Insurance.
+More information on insurance can be found in “ Agricultural Business Insurance .”

 A mentor usually has experience in the same or similar business to the one you are considering.
 Your mentor may also be someone currently in the same business.
 A mentor can provide valuable insight to a beginning operation.
 Mentors can advise you concerning suppliers, markets, and production practices unique to the area in which your business will operate.